Four-force (4-force) is a four-vector, considered as

 solution is valid only in approximation of inertial motion, as shown above.
 In

-addition, according to the findings in the article, [9] the integration of timelike
+addition, according to findings in the article, [9] the integration of timelike components of

 Instead of it, in

-the covariant theory of gravitation 4-momentum containing the energy and
+covariant theory of gravitation 4-momentum containing the energy and momentum of a system is derived by variation of Lagrangian of

-variation of the Lagrangian of the system and not from the
+the system and not from the stress-energy tensors.

 energy capacity, and the other describe total force density of available